FAQs

 Category: Public Works

-Fruita Reservoirs 1-3 and Enochs Lake, which used to supply the City of Fruita with its drinking water, are located south of the Colorado National Monument on Pinion Mesa.
+Fruita Reservoirs 1-3, which used to supply the City of Fruita with its drinking water, are located south of the Colorado National Monument on Pinion Mesa.
 To get to the areas, follow Rimrock Drive up the Monument to the Glade Park store, then continue south on 16 1/2 Rd. for approximately 7.5 miles to the Fruita Divide sign.
-Turning left, or east, at this point will take you to Enochs Lake, and staying right, or south, will take you to the Fruita Reservoirs.
+Staying right, or south, will take you to the Fruita Reservoirs.
 Signs are posted for all city-owned and maintained areas.

 Category: Fruita Reservoirs Information